Stoichiometric Calculations: Definition, Formula, Questions and Examples

 Conclusion

 The interpretation of the coefficients as the number of moles is the basis of all stoichiometric calculations.
 Thus, to carry out stoichiometric calculations, the first step is writing the chemical equation for the reaction and then balancing it.
-The balanced chemical equation gives the stoichiometric coefficients which give the proportion by moles.
+The balanced chemical equation gives the stoichiometric coefficients which gives the proportion by moles.
+This method predicts yields, identifies limiting reagents, and determines required quantities in chemical reactions.